 They also are able to make you feel the sexual tension and affection that their various characters feel for one another.
 This pair gave us some of the most romantic and sexy scenes in film history.

-Both Spencer and Katharine were very successful film actors in the years leading up to their first screen pairing, in Woman Of The Year.
+Both Spencer and Katharine were very successful film actors in the years leading up to their first screen pairing in Woman Of The Year.
 Once that film came out, the names of Spencer Tracy and Katharine Hepburn would be forever after linked in the minds of film audiences.
 The couple made nine films together.
 Many of these are considered high points in the romance and comedy genres.

-The pair were in love in real life, and their off screen romance undoubtedly accounts for the warmth and intimacy that is so evident between them on screen.
-Unfortunately Spencer was married and he was also a Catholic, so despite his own unhappy marriage, there was just no way he was getting divorced.
-A shame really, he and Katharine were so meant to be together.
+The pair were in love in real life, and their off screen romance undoubtedly accounts for the sexual tension, warmth and genuine intimacy that is so evident between them on screen.
+Unfortunately Spencer was married and he was also a Catholic, so despite his own unhappy marriage, there was just no way that he was getting divorced.
+A shame really, as he and Katharine were so meant to be together.
 Katharine helped him with his alcoholism and she also nursed him during his final years.
 They were the couple who should have been man and wife.
 Sadly they did not get a happy ending in real life.